Springer Mountain: hiking the Appalachian Trail

 Springer Mountain is well-known and well-loved by hikers and backpackers.
 The mountain’s summit views are outstanding, looking west into the southern Appalachians, and its proximity to Georgia’s favorite weekend getaway cities of Ellijay, Dahlonega and Cleveland draw hikers to its network of trails.
 View our favorite hiking and backpacking trails to the Springer Mountain summit.

 Springer Mountain on the Appalachian Trail: the hike

 The hike departs the Springer Mountain parking area (view maps and driving directions), traveling west to cross the gravel forest service road, following the iconic, white rectangular blazes of the Appalachian Trail.
-Climbing from the trailhead, the hike begins its ascent to the Springer summit, quickly gaining elevation as it turns southward in a wide curve.
-Views begin to extend from the right side of the Appalachian Trail through tree trunks and foliage, partially revealing the rolling, mountainous views awaiting at the summit.
+Climbing from the trailhead, the hike begins its ascent to the Springer summit, quickly gaining elevation as it turns southward in a broad curve.
+Views start to extend from the right side of the Appalachian Trail through tree trunks and foliage, partially revealing the rolling Appalachian views waiting at the summit.

 The forest landscape becomes increasingly rockier as the hike ascends, crossing patches of hewn rock and large rock outcrops.

 Wildflowers are a common sight in warmer months here on Springer’s western slope, fed by the trickling runoff from the mountain’s higher elevations.
 In winter months, freezing temperatures turn these trickles into icicles, dripping in long spires of ice from the rocky outcrops lining the trail.